stanford-cs149/asst3/README.md

 The CUDA C programmer's guide [PDF version](http://docs.nvidia.com/cuda/pdf/CUDA_C_Programming_Guide.pdf) or [web version](https://docs.nvidia.com/cuda/cuda-c-programming-guide/)  is an excellent reference for learning how to program in CUDA.
 There are a wealth of CUDA tutorials and SDK examples on the web (just Google!) and on the [NVIDIA developer site](http://docs.nvidia.com/cuda/).
 In particular, you may enjoy the free Udacity course [Introduction to Parallel Programming in CUDA](https://www.udacity.com/course/cs344).

-Table G.1 in the [CUDA C Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#compute-capabilities) is a handy reference for the maximum number of CUDA threads per thread block, size of thread block, shared memory, etc for the K80 GPUs you will used in this assignment.
-K80 GPUs support CUDA compute capability 3.7.
+Table G.1 in the [CUDA C Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#compute-capabilities) is a handy reference for the maximum number of CUDA threads per thread block, size of thread block, shared memory, etc for the NVIDIA T4 GPUs you will used in this assignment.
+NVIDIA T4 GPUs support CUDA compute capability 7.5.

 For C++ questions (like what does the _virtual_ keyword mean), the [C++ Super-FAQ](https://isocpp.org/faq) is a great resource that explains things in a way that's detailed yet easy to understand (unlike a lot of C++ resources), and was co-written by Bjarne Stroustrup, the creator of C++!